blackcoffeerobotics/vector_pursuit_controller/README.md

 https://github.com/user-attachments/assets/5a660fa0-054c-4b14-aecd-d9cfe471930b

 ## Get Started
 These are minimal, to-the-point instructions for experienced ROS2/Nav2 users.
-Beginners are recommended to read [Effective and Efficient Mobile Robot Control with Vector Pursuit and ROS2]*() for a simple 5-step example to try out the controller in a Gazebo  simulation.
+Beginners are recommended to read the [Quickstart Tutorial](#quickstart-tutorial) for a simple 5-step example to try out the controller in a Gazebo simulation.

 1. Clone the repo into a ROS2 colcon workspace.
     ```bash